snotskie/ttrpg/site/src/playing.md

 ```

 !!! warning "Rules Note: Movement as a Result of a Check or Contest"
-    If a character moves forward as a result of taking the focus, that movement is separate from the amount they move forward as a result of the Check or Contest when it subsequently resolves.
+    If a character moves forward as a result of rolling the highest when determining the Focal Action, that movement is separate from the amount they move forward as a result of the Check or Contest when the Focal Action subsequently resolves.

     Moreover, even if that character subsequently fails that Check or loses that Contest, the character still gains their movement from driving the Focal Action in the first place.